ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

   apic edit
   ```

-  If the designer started correctly, a webpage will automatically opens and the terminal will show a message similar to this one:
+  If the designer started correctly, a webpage will automatically open and the terminal will show a message similar to this one:

   ```
   Express server listening on http://127.0.0.1:9000